LMMarshall/editorial_sim/README.md

 # editorial_sim
-Arena-based simulation of editorial workflows
+An Arena-based simulation of editorial workflows.

 This repo contains 2 workflow simulation files designed to run in the Arena software package from Rockwell Software: